AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the nonintegrability of the connection and characterizes the difference

-A different degree of curvature of space is
+A different measure of curvature of space is

 path) from the fixed point O .
 In the two-dimensional case it